regal/regal/README.md

 Property | Description
 --- | ---
-`readonly name: string` | The game's title.
+`name: string` | The game's title.
-`readonly author: string` | The game's author.
+`author: string` | The game's author.
-`readonly headline?: string` | The full description of the game.
+`headline?: string` | The full description of the game.
-`readonly homepage?: string` | The URL of the project's homepage.
+`homepage?: string` | The URL of the project's homepage.
-`readonly repository?: string` | The URL of the project's repository.
+`repository?: string` | The URL of the project's repository.
-`readonly options?: Partial<GameOptions>` | Any options overrides for the game.
+`options?: Partial<GameOptions>` | Any options overrides for the game.
-`readonly regalVersion?: string` | The version of the Regal Game Library used by the game.
+`regalVersion?: string` | The version of the Regal Game Library used by the game.
+`gameVersion?: string` | The game's version.

 ### `GameOptions`